syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timeline/EJ2_ASP.MVC/align.md

 # Alignment in ##Platform_Name## Timeline control

 You can display the Timeline content `Before`, `After`, `Alternate` and `AlternateReverse` by using the [align](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Layouts.Timeline.html#Syncfusion_EJ2_Layouts_Timeline_Align) property.
-The oppositeContent will be displayed parallel to the content when configured in the `TimelineItemModel`.
+The oppositeContent will be displayed parallel to the content when configured in the [TimelineItem](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Layouts.TimelineItem.html).

 ## Before

-In `Before` alignment, for `horizontal` orientation the item content is placed at the top and oppositeContent at the bottom whereas in `vertical`, the content to the left and oppositeContent to the right.
+In [Before](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Layouts.TimelineAlign.html) alignment, for `horizontal` orientation the item content is placed at the top and oppositeContent at the bottom whereas in `vertical`, the content to the left and oppositeContent to the right.

 {% if page.publishingplatform == "aspnet-core" %}